I learned about the Transparency Task Force ("TTF") for the first time in July 2020 via one of my colleagues in the UK Shareholders' Association.

 Via TTF I learned that the financial services regulators, the Financial Conduct Authority, the Prudential Regulation Authority and the Bank of England are conducting a consultation, with a very tight deadline, about revisions to the compensation scheme that applies when they are at fault and customers suffer losses due, at least in part, to their regulatory failure.

 The consultation document "Complaints against the Regulators FCA – CP20/11* PRA – CP8/20" was issued on 20 July 2020 with responses due by 14 September 2020.
 (See below about the extension of the deadline to 12 October 2020.)

 I got interested, and have taken part in a couple of Zoom meetings and cast an eye over the TTF's draft response to the consultation.
-As that has not yet been submitted or published, I will not say anything about it.
+That was submitted on 12 October 2020 and TTF has now published it on their website.

 However I undertook to submit a personal response as well.
 That is reproduced below.

 By email to: firstname.lastname@example.org